The Theory of Money, Part 17

 When you start adding up all the people who just lost some or all of their annual income, it comprises a large minority of society.
 And what do people do when they are suddenly impoverished?
 They especially cut back on luxury items.

-So now we have a lot of businesses defaulting on their loans, and surely a lot of families as well.
-Therefore, commercial loan and private mortgage defaults start rising quickly.
+So now we have a lot of businesses that have defaulted on their loans, and surely a lot of families as well.
+Therefore, the default rate of commercial loans and private mortgages is rising quickly.
 And who do you think gets hit the hardest by all these loan defaults?
 Yes, of course, it’s the people who own all the loans–the bankers.
 They, after all, are the ones lending out the majority of money in society.

-One of the employees walks into the vault and sees that the bank is running out of gold.
-He runs home and tells his family members that they better exchange their Indie Bank Goldnotes quickly because the bank is going to run out of gold coins soon.
-So they all run to the bank and line up, asking for specie in exchange for all their Indie Bank Goldnotes.
-Other passersby see the line and ask what’s going on, and the people in line tell them the bank is running out of gold and that they better redeem their Indie Bank Goldnotes quickly.
+One of the employees walks into the vault and sees that the bank is almost out of gold coins.
+He runs home and tells his family members that they better exchange their Independent Bank Goldnotes quickly because the bank is going to run out of gold coins soon.
+So they all run to the bank and line up, asking for specie in exchange for all their Independent Bank Goldnotes.
+Other passersby see the line and ask what’s going on, and the people in line tell them the bank is running out of gold and that they better redeem their Independent Bank Goldnotes quickly.
+The people already in line are happy to share the news with others because it’s exciting and because it won’t hurt them if others get in line behind them.

-The news spreads, and the line grows longer.
-Within another few hours, Indie Bank is going to be completely out of gold, which would mean telling its depositors that they can’t get specie anymore and then having to liquidate its assets to try to repay them.
+In this way, the news spreads, and the line grows longer.
+Within another few hours, Independent Bank is going to be completely out of gold, which would mean telling its depositors that they can’t get specie anymore and then having to liquidate its assets to try to repay them.
+Independent Bank is on the verge of failure.

-This is our fictitious society’s first bank run!
+This is Avaria’s first bank run!
 How exciting, right?

 Does this mean we have a societal default on our hands?
 There are a lot of people defaulting on loans, but I would say it hasn’t necessarily led to a full-blown societal default yet.

 But never fear–the owners of all the banks see what’s happening.
-They see that this could go downhill for all banks real quick if people start worrying about the reserves in them as well.
-That means their entire system of massive wealth generation for themselves (i.e., fractional reserve banking, the house of cards) could completely topple!
+They see that this could go downhill for all banks real quick if people start worrying about the reserves in them as well and then start lining up at their teller windows too.
+That means their entire system of massive wealth generation for themselves (i.e., aggressive fractional reserve banking, which is the house of cards) could completely topple!
 They need a solution, and fast.
-We’ll see what they decide to do next week.
-(It feels like this is where I should add, “Same bat time, same bat channel.”)
+In Part 18, I’ll further clarify Independent Bank’s financials to show how it ran low in gold coins, and then in subsequent posts I’ll move on to explaining the solution the bankers came up with.

 Leave a comment